austinvhuang/openmemex/README.md

 There are currently 3 main components.

-- `frontend-rs/` - this is the frontend user interface implementation, uses rust + yew compiles to wasm.
+- `frontend/` - this is the frontend user interface implementation, uses rust + yew compiles to wasm.
 - `server/` - this is the backend server, interacts with the database and in the future runs various automation tasks and (in the future) machine learning models.
 - `shared/` - shared backend operations - more or less reused modules between `server` and the two supporting command line tools below (`cli/` and `crawler/`)

-Additionally, there's two supporting command line tools (`n2s` command line interface under `cli/` and `crawler` command line tool) which are mostly deprecated, except that the CLI is still needed on a first use to initialize the database table schemas.
+Additionally, there's two supporting command line tools (`omx` command line interface under `cli/` and `crawler` command line tool) which are mostly deprecated, except that the CLI is still needed on a first use to initialize the database table schemas.

-- `cli/` - [[mostly deprecated except for initialization]] the command line tool. this is mostly no longer needed except to initialize the table schemas of the database (`n2s --reset --note ""`), but can also be used to test adding notes at the command line eg `n2s --note "this is a note" --tag "some_tag" --tag "another_tag`)
+- `cli/` - [[mostly deprecated except for initialization]] the command line tool. this is mostly no longer needed except to initialize the table schemas of the database (`omx --reset --note ""`), but can also be used to test adding notes at the command line eg `omx --note "this is a note" --tag "some_tag" --tag "another_tag`)
 - `crawler/` - [[mostly deprecated]] for all notes consisting of urls, this crawls them, pulls html content into the database, but also takes screenshots, thumbnails, and runs ocr for a text representation of screenshots.
 This tool is also mostly deprecated in favor of running these operations synchronously upon adding a note instead of requiring users to run this process in batch on-demand.
 - `electron/` - experimental Electron UI (not functioning yet).